elastos/Elastos.CarrierClassic.Bootstrap/README.md

 #### 3. Deployment

-Elastos Carrier bootstrap daemon currently not support deploy on MacOS.
+Elastos Carrier bootstrap daemon currently does not support MacOS.

 ## Thanks

-Sincerely thanks to all teams and projects that we relies on directly or indirectly.
+Sincerely thanks to all teams and projects that we rely on directly or indirectly.

 ## License

 GPLv3